 Encouraging discussion of the one-state paradigm, Ronnie Barkan, Co-founder of the Israeli anti-Zionist group Boycott from Within, declares: “We want democracy, not demography….
 The one-state discourse is important because it challenges the type of thinking that surrounds demography, and because we are actually offering something for the future, so we are sowing the seeds for a brighter future!”
 (UN-CUT FOR PALESTINE)

-The Palestine Liberation Organization (PLO) recognized the “State of Israel” in 1988, and again in 1993, nevertheless no Palestinian accepts Israel’s “new” demand to be recognized as an ethno-nationalist “Jewish state” because doing so would deny Palestinian history and indigenous identity and, in effect, condone the 1948 Naqba in which more than 750,000 Palestinians were expelled from their homeland.
-In ‘Jewish state’ recognition adds new Israeli-Palestinian trip wire (2014), Dr. Hanan Ashrawi, a senior member of the PLO, declared: “This is like telling the Palestinians they did not exist all these hundreds and thousands of years, that this historically has been a Jewish land.
+The Palestine Liberation Organization (PLO) recognized the “State of Israel” in 1988 and 1993, nevertheless all Palestinians reject Israel’s 2014 demand to be recognized as an ethno-nationalist “Jewish state” because doing so would deny Palestinian history and indigenous identity and, in effect, condone the 1948 Naqba in which more than 750,000 Palestinians were expelled from their homeland.
+In ‘Jewish state’ recognition adds new Israeli-Palestinian trip wire, Dr. Hanan Ashrawi, a senior member of the PLO, declares: “This is like telling the Palestinians they did not exist all these hundreds and thousands of years, that this historically has been a Jewish land.
 Palestine historically has been diverse.
 There have been many tribes here.
 Our history is not going to be something we can deny.”
-And in 2016, Palestinian Chief Negotiator Saeb Erekat stated: “I will never recognize Israel as a Jewish state….
+In 2016, Palestinian Chief Negotiator Saeb Erekat stated: “I will never recognize Israel as a Jewish state….
 No force on earth will make me change my narrative….
 I am speaking for 11 million Palestinians.”